ARCHIVED JULY 2019 - All info current to day of archiving. For latest news on the writers below, please get in touch with Writersroom Wales

 The Mountain - written by Anna-Lisa Jenaer, performed by Robert Pugh.

 Anna-Lisa started her career in international TV sales before turning to writing in 2009.
 She is on the writing team of the BBC Welsh language continuing drama, Pobol y Cwm and has written over 60 episodes to date.
 Along with one of her writing partners, Bethan Davies, she was recently commissioned to write a five-part comedy series for BBC Radio Cymru.
-She has written a number of animation scripts for national and international broadcasters, including CBeebies, Channel 5 and PBS Sprout and was also a script editor on series 5 of Fireman Sam.
+She is currently developing a gritty crime series for S4C and a more light-hearted crime series for a London producer.
+Anna-Lisa takes a regular break from crime to write animation and has worked for various national and international broadcasters, including CBeebies, Channel 5 and PBS Sprout.

 Listen to Bendy Bus - written and performed by Kyle Lima.

-He’s written and performed in his own plays for Undeb theatre, and wrote and performed Choke, Ernie and Chickity a short three man play about 1950’s Butetown for Wales Black History Month which was held at the RWCMD Dora Stoutzker Hall in 2011.
+Kyle’s written and performed his own plays for Undeb theatre, and wrote and performed Choke, Ernie and Chickity a short three man play about 1950’s Butetown for Wales Black History Month which at the RWCMD in 2011.
+This year Kyle’s been developing work with The Other Room theatre (12 plays of Christmas) and Talking Shop for Omidaz in association with National Theatre Wales and Dirty Protest Theatre.

 Listen to Clouds - written and performed by Emily White.